Why Finland Quantum Computing?

 The startup’s cofounders are Sabrina Maniscalco, Guillermo García-Pérez, Matteo Rossi, and Boris Sokolov.

-2. Qubit Value
+2. Qubit Value (Quantum Computing and AI Finland Company)

-Based in Helsinki, Qubit Value is a Quantum Computing consulting company, founded in 2020 by Immo Salo, a serial entrepreneur who has focused on the digital revolution since 2006.
+Based in Helsinki, Qubit Value is a Finland Quantum Computing consulting company, founded in 2020 by Immo Salo, a serial entrepreneur who has focused on the digital revolution since 2006.
 Salo has written several non-fiction books on artificial intelligence, big data, cloud services, and analytics.
 He brings this expertise into the realm of Quantum Computing, Machine Learning, Quantum AI, Cloud Services, and Business Technology.

-Founded in 2018 by Jan Goetz, Juha Vartiainen, Kuan Yen Tan, and Mikko Möttönen as a spinoff of the Quantum Computing and Devices research group of Aalto University, IQM is based in Espoo.
+Founded in 2018 by Jan Goetz, Juha Vartiainen, Kuan Yen Tan, and Mikko Möttönen as a spinoff of the Finland Quantum Computing and Devices research group of Aalto University, IQM is based in Espoo.
 With an aim to develop QC hardware utilizing superconducting qubits for a universal general-purpose quantum computer, IQM is one of the more high-profile startups on the list.

-4. Unitary Zero Space
+4. Unitary Zero Space (Helsinki Quantum Computing)

-Finnish player Unitary Zero Space, a Helsinki-based company, was founded in 2020 by Topias Uotila and is a QC consultancy firm that has set out to build capabilities in QC through education while securing its industry from the challenges of quantum technologies, building on its expertise in the cybersecurity sphere, in particular.
+Finnish player Unitary Zero Space, a Helsinki-based company, was founded in 2020 by Topias Uotila and is a quantum computing consultancy firm that has set out to build capabilities in QC through education while securing its industry from the challenges of quantum technologies, building on its expertise in the cybersecurity sphere, in particular.

 The Quantum Insider (TQI)